pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 ![](../../img/workflow-user-task.png)

 User tasks can also be assigned in the workflow to specific users and user groups, by using the general tab.
-There is an "Assignment" section below the Description field.
-In this section, the entries need to be entered in the following format:

-Assignee: Username

-Candidate User: Username

-Candidate Group: Groupname
+This can be done in the "Assignment" section below the "Description" field.
+You have to fill out these fields for this: Assignee, Candidate Users, and Candidate Groups.
+Here, multiple users and user groups can also be given by adding commmas in between their user-names and group-names respectively.

 ![](../../img/workflow-user-task-general.png)